Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/README.md

 To get started with [Project Griffon](../../beta/project-griffon/) in your app, you'll need to:

-1. Install the Assurance extension in Experience Platform Launch
+1. Install the AEP Assurance extension in Experience Platform Launch
-2. Add AEPAssurance SDK extension library to your app
+2. Add AEP Assurance SDK extension library to your app
-   1. Import AEPAssurance into your app
+   1. Import AEP Assurance into your app
    2. Register and implement extension APIs

-## Install the Assurance extension in Experience Platform Launch
+## Install the AEP Assurance extension in Experience Platform Launch

 Follow these steps to add the install the extension in Experience Platform Launch: